mmap

 is faster” is usually supported by two reasons: syscall overhead and buffer copying.

-Syscalls were an uncommon bottleneck twenty years ago, but almost nobody today can honestly attribute their software’s poor performance to syscall overhead, in part because overhead for common syscalls (like pread
+Syscalls were an uncommon bottleneck twenty years ago, and overhead for common syscalls (like pread

-Likewise, most people in userland whose performance still depends on zero copy techniques are writing filesystems, not using them2.
-Copy-on-write is good enough for the remaining people who can express their work units as some multiple of the VM’s page size.
+Likewise, the people in userland whose performance depends on zero-copy techniques are writing filesystems, not using them2.
+VM CoW is good enough for the remaining people who can express their work units as some multiple of the VM’s page size.

 Shared Memory